steffancross/aggregate/README.md

 ### Maybe in the future

-- Ability to use app without YouTube or SoundCloud API keys
+- Ability to use the app without YouTube or SoundCloud API keys
 - Upload songs from local device
+- Bulk playlist loader
-- Browser extension to add tracks from respective sites
+- Browser extension to add tracks
 - More thorough testing and better patterns
 - Performance optimizations